 Bruce: What an interesting point!
 There were in Socrates’ time the Sophist whom tried to undermine traditional authority, and while I don’t pretend to understand the dynamics of this undermining activity, there is value in thinking how aboriginal (and/or political ally) academics are trying to frame our discussions through activism.
 I don’t think philosophy should be comfortable as we need to delve into the nature of everything and that means speaking against what group-think or political correctness taken to the extreme claims, and while the conversation may not be comfortable it can remain respectful.
 You have seen my article on my history with the aboriginal struggle and my disillusion at old age, and the half-baked thoughts on what I feel about the hypocrisy we find in so many areas of our socio-political struggle as indigenous people.
 Yet within a context of many remarkable native and non-native thinkers in thinking communities and grass roots group thought.

 Sylvia: What Bruce calls the 'question and frustration methodology' is quite problematic without that belief.
-In response to Melinda Hogan's that the practice of giving reasons is a valuable one, I clarified that I don't want to forfeit this, but believe it can be done in a non-disputatious mode, and one that avoids some of the pathologies of academic practice.
+In response to Melinda Hogan's observation that the practice of giving reasons is a valuable one, I clarified that I don't want to forfeit this, but believe it can be done in a non-disputatious mode, and one that avoids some of the pathologies of academic practice.

 Bruce: What you say about Socrates’ methodology is intriguing cause my sense is that there is something there that can be brought into service of today’s discussions, that is Socrates’ belief noted above in italics, that there are commonalities among all peoples based on our human experience and our efforts to survive and make meaning of our existence, this to me is the glue that can nail down inter-traditional systemized thinking between groups of people and networks of philosophical thoughts.